-Bev Lindsay will be demonstrating Painting by Pouring, with assistance from Pat Smith.
+Bev Lindsay demonstrated Painting by Pouring, Acrylic, with assistance from Pat Smith.

 POURING Acrylic paint?
 Really?
 Anyone could do that!
 And as it turns out, that’s true.
 But those of you who have learned many of the basics of art—composition, color harmony, value, focal point, etc. are way ahead of the game.
 You can use that knowledge to make something really delightful, and have a good time doing it!
 Here are some examples of my earliest poured paintings:

 All LAA and PAL General Meetings are Free and Open to the public.
 Bring a friend!

 November 12 General Meeting of LAA & PAL: Monday, 11/12/18, 7:30 pm, Bothwell Art Center, Livermore.

 Josh Latkin, Ceramics

 See Photo Gallery for other previous meeting photos.